Surface Local Impurity Scattering as a Probe for Topological Kondo Insulators: Theoretical Methods

-{\bf Acknowledgements~} This work was carried out under the auspices of the National Nuclear Security Administration of the U.S. Department of Energy at Los Alamos National Laboratory (LANL) under Contract No. DE-AC52-06NA25396.
-It was supported by the LANL LDRD Program (C.-C.W.), the U.S. DOE Office of Basic Energy Sciences (J.-X.Z.), and in part by the Center for Integrated Nanotechnologies a U.S. DOE Office of Basic Energy Sciences user facility.
+Throughout the work, the energy is measured with respect to the Fermi energy (i.e., chemical potential) and in units of the nearest-neighbor hopping integral $t^{c}=1$.
+The other parameter values are chosen as follows: The temperature is fixed at $T=0.01$ to model the zero temperature limit, the strength of Hubbard repulsion $U_{f}=15$ while $J_H=V_{cf}=1$.
+The electron filling factor is chosen to be $n_{\textrm{tot}}=1.95$.
+For our purpose to look into the local electronic structure around a single impurity on the surface, a slab geometry with a stack of 50 planes along the $z$-direction is considered.

-\\ J.-X.Z. conceived and designed the study.
-All authors contributed to analytical derivations, numerical calculations, and scientific discussions.
-J.-X.Z. wrote the manuscript with input from all co-authors.
+\textbf{Supporting Information} Supporting Information is available from the Wiley Online Library or from the author.

-\\ The authors declare that they have no competing financial interests.
-Reprints and permission information is available online at http://www.nature.com/reprints.
-Correspondence and requests for materials should be addressed to J.-X.Z. (jxzhu@lanl.gov).
+\textbf{Acknowledgements} This work was supported by the U.S. DOE NNSA under Contract No. 89233218CNA000001.
+It was supported by the U.S. DOE Office of Basic Energy Sciences Program and the Los Alamos National Laboratory (LANL) LDRD Program.
+It was supported in part by the Center for Integrated Nanotechnologies, an Office of Science User Facility operated by the U.S. Department of Energy (DOE) Office of Science, in partnership with the LANL Institutional Computing Program for computational resources.